marfriaz/gymbnb-client/README.md

 # Gymbnb

-Users can book local home gyms in their area
+Users can book local home gyms in their area and hosts can list their home gym.

 This repo is the front-end client, built in React.
-You can see the app live at [https://gymbnb-client.vercel.app](https://gymbnb-client.vercel.app)
+You can see the app live at: [https://gymbnb-client.vercel.app](https://gymbnb-client.vercel.app)

-To try out this app, you may create a new dummy account from the Sign Up page, or use the Demo Account listed below.
+To try out this app, you can create a new account from the Sign Up page or use the Demo Account listed below.

 #### Demo Account Details